ellakoa/postcard-poem/content/posts/dangling-threads.md

   binding crew and their doomed ships to the shifting sands, eclipsed.

-  We left the sands before the sea’s interception Bowed our heads in silent reflection
+  We left before the sea’s interception
+  Bowed our heads in silent reflection
   A place of tragedy of many lives lost
   The Goodwin Sands are there….